 So you’ve been casually colouring for years.
-Ok, there was that time when you thought you were more professional than amateur and you really stepped it up with some interesting new colours, but you’re much more sensible now and you’re just looking for a reliable, utterly fabulous colour which you apply at home, watch Netflix, rinse and look like you just stepped out of a salon.
+You’re just looking for a reliable, utterly fabulous colour which you apply at home, watch Netflix, rinse and look like you just stepped out of a salon.

 Except for an irritating little bit of reality.

 Waddaya talking about?
 I hear you say.
-I use the same colour and colouring technique every time I colour.
+You use the same colour and colouring technique every time you colour.
 What could possibly go wrong?

 If you’re aware of colour build-up then you know exactly what could go wrong – darker, duller, flatter colour results creeping up on you each time you recolour.

-If you’re not aware of colour build-up, but you’re wondering why your colour outcomes have changed over time – it’s because of colour build-up.
+If you’re not aware of colour build-up, but you’re wondering why your colour outcomes have changed over time – it could be colour build-up.

-You are not immune.
-This will happen to you, whether you get your colour in the salon or at home, either way, if you have been colouring your hair, and you haven’t used colour remover or bleach to remove the built-up colour, then you absolutely have colour build-up, and every time you recolour it is taking you that little bit further away from your colour goal.
+If you have been colouring your hair, and you haven’t removed the built-up colour, then you could have colour build-up, and every time you recolour it is taking you that little bit further away from your colour goal.

 There are 4 key signs of Colour Build Up: